espresso/espresso/docs/ViewAPI.md

 You can skip these expensive operations by using built-in compiler.

 It will simply store compiled templates in memory and on consequent requests will just render them, avoiding filesystem calls for reading and CPU time for compiling templates.

+As of version "0.4.3", compiler are enabled by default.

-To use compiler you should simply set `compiler_pool` at app level:
+Before "0.4.3" you have to enable it manually by using `compiler_pool` at app level:

 ```ruby
 class App < E